SatDump/SatDump/docs/SDR-Options.md

 - `gain` : Device Gain in dBs
 - `agc` : Enable or disable the AGC
 - `bias` : Enable Bias-Tee power
+- `ppm_correction` : Frequency correction for dongles with drift

 ## RTL-TCP